framini/invoicer-cli/README.md

 ## Usage
 There are a couple of requirements in order to be able to run the tool:
-- **`template.xlsx`**: This is a normal Excel file that's gonna serve as the base template for the invoice.
+- **`template.xlsx`**: This is a normal Excel file that's gonna serve as the base template for the invoice (you could see the example file [template.xlsx](template.xlsx) for some inspiration).
 You can put anything you want in there, from formulas to custom styles.
 We'll keep everything as it is and *only* replace the parts you told us to.
 This file should exist at the root of the `process.cwd()` (Current Working Directory)
 - **Template variables**: The part to be replaced within `template.xlsx` are placeholders we're gonna be replacing with the data for the specified month.
 Here's the list of supported variables:
+  - `{{fullName}}`
   - `{{report}}`
   - `{{totalHours}}`
   - `{{hourlyRate}}`